 There is no tax if the agreement between the barber, beautician, lawyer, or food vendor and the building owner is a lease or rental of real property as opposed to a mere license to use.
 In this context, it is a little more difficult to make the distinction between a lease of rental and a license to use.
 For one thing, the presumption regarding continuous occupancy for a period of one month or longer is inapplicable to these situations.
 Instead, one must refer to the general guidelines mentioned above.

-In one recent case, the Department of Revenue’s Appeals Division decided that the rental of space to a cosmetologist was a license to use real estate subject to service and other activities B&O tax.
+In one recent case, the Department of Revenue’s Administrative Review and Hearings Division decided that the rental of space to a cosmetologist was a license to use real estate subject to B&O tax under the service and other activities classification.
 The cosmetologist could only use the space to conduct a cosmetology business, and had to allow other cosmetologists and their customers to leave or enter the premises.
 In other words, the element of exclusive possession and control was lacking.

 In another case, the rental of an office in a suite of offices was held to be a non-taxable rental of real estate.
 Here, the renter met the requirement of exclusive possession and control.
 The renter had a separate entrance and was not dependent on the landlord for access to the office.